 When you are a limited company contractor and we look at what is BiK, the most common types of benefits are a company car and a director loan.

-Please note, company car drivers are taxed on the car’s P11D value.
+Company car drivers are taxed on the car’s P11D value.
 This term translates to the value of the car per HMRC.
 Notably, the P11D car value is effectively the list price of a vehicle less VAT and less first registration fees.
 As a result, the employee will pay tax on a percentage of the car’s P11D value.

 A detailed list of the types of taxable Benefits in Kind